torrancebuild/prodaimvp/README.md

 ### Basic Workflow

-1. **Enter Meeting Notes**: Paste your raw meeting notes into the text area
+1. **Enter Meeting Notes**: Paste your development team meeting notes into the text area
 2. **Validate Input**: The system validates length (10-1000 characters) in real-time
-3. **Process**: Click "Summarize Notes" to generate structured output
+3. **Process**: Click "Analyze Meeting Notes" to generate structured output
-4. **Review Results**: Get summary, action items, SOP checks, and probing questions
+4. **Review Results**: Get key decisions, action items, blockers, and next steps
-5. **Export**: Use "Copy to Clipboard" to share results
+5. **Export**: Use "Copy Full Report" to share results with your team
 6. **Save**: Notes are automatically saved to your history

 ### Input Validation